Prison & Correctional Security

 Frequently Asked Questions

-The Geospace Heartbeat Detector helps teams quickly and efficiently identify concealed individuals—supporting safer inspections at border crossings and informed decision-making in high-pressure environments.
+The Geospace Heartbeat Detector helps teams quickly and efficiently identify concealed individuals—supporting safer inspections at prison gates and informed decision-making in high-pressure environments.
 Using a lightweight, portable technology such as the Heartbeat Detector helps reduce the time each vehicle scan takes.
-Most scenarios the scan itself takes less than 60 seconds.
+Most scenarios the scan itself takes less than 60 seconds and identifies the seismic signal associated with the human heartbeat.

 How long does a scan take to detect a hidden human?